Your Texas Family Law Attorney

 Family law can also be used for joyful moments in life, like adoptions.
 Learn about the Types of Adoptions.

-An Arlington family lawyer the community trusts can assist you with this, as well.
+Our Texas family lawyer can assist you with this, as well.
 Stepparent adoptions occur when a stepparent to a child wishes to legally adopt the child and become his or her legal guardian.
 In order for them to be able to adopt the child, the biological parent needs to surrender all parental rights, or they can be terminated.
 In order to terminate a biological parent’s rights, they need to be able to prove that the termination is necessary due to the parent being unfit or neglecting the child.

 Relative adoptions are when a relative like a grandparent, aunt/uncle, or older sibling adopt a child following the death of a parent or if the parent is no longer able to provide for them.
 A lawyer still needs to prove that the adoptive parent is fit to parent the child and the judge will always rule in the best interest of the child.
 In domestic adoptions, lawyers assist with finalizing adoption, helping birth parents surrender their legal rights, and drafting the legal documents necessary to modify a birth certificate to reflect the new parents and if the child was given a new name.

-In the event of your ex-spouse failing to adhere to his or her court orders, or obligations, following a divorce, it may be a good idea to talk with an Arlington family lawyer about what you should do next.
+In the event of your ex-spouse failing to adhere to his or her court orders, or obligations, following a divorce, it may be a good idea to talk with our Arlington family law attorneys about what you should do next.
 In general, if your ex is ignoring their duties, you may have to ask the court to enforce them; otherwise, consequences may result.
 Although this might seem like something you don’t necessarily want to do, or may come with financial concerns, sometimes this is the only option.
-If you would like to know more about enforcing court orders, please call an Arlington family lawyer now.
+If you would like to know more about enforcing court orders, please call us now.

 As a family lawyer, we at Brandy Austin Law Firm, PLLC, understand how challenging, and emotionally tiresome, a divorce can be.
 Once things are finalized you may be ready to move on with your life.
 However, what happens when your ex-spouse fails to live up to their side of the agreement?
 Sadly, this is very common.
 In fact, between 40 and 50 percent of divorce agreements will be short lived.
-Whether it’s related to the custody of your children, child support, alimony, assets, or other matters, when an agreement falls through, and your ex is no longer cooperating with you, turning to an Arlington family lawyer from Brandy Austin Law Firm, PLLC, may be the right choice.
+Whether it’s related to the custody of your children, child support, alimony, assets, or other matters, when an agreement falls through, and your ex is no longer cooperating with you, turning to our firm may be the right choice.

 Issues That May Be Enforced By the Court